 Safeguarding should, of course, remain a high priority and if you have any concerns about a child please call the SPA/MASH on 01628 683150 or email MASH@achievingforchildren.org.uk.
 If your concern is about an adult please call the Advice and Information Team 01628 683744.
 Outside of working hours contact the Emergency Duty Service for both adults and children on 01344 786543.

 In an emergency, call the Police on 999

 If you think there has been a crime but is not an emergency, you can call the Police on 101

 COVID 19 information

 To find out the latest information about COVID-19 and central government guidance please visit https://www.gov.uk/coronavirus

-Further information is available from the NHS and Public Health England.
+Further information is available from the NHS, Public Health England and Public Health Berkshire.

 RBWM will also be posting regular updates which you are able to find from the following link:

 WAM Get Involved are co-ordinating our community support and have a COVID-19 response page, see https://wamgetsrecycling.co.uk/covid-19-volunteering/ where you can request support as well offer to volunteer.
 Their homepage is available at http://rbwm.communitydatabase.co.uk/

 To ensure that all volunteers and helpers are aware of safeguarding responsibilities, please share this video, produced specifically for volunteers— https://www.youtube.com/watch?v=HHQG8CJROhU&feature=youtu.be It’s only 3 minutes long and gives a simple message of: